matrix-org/synapse/docs/usage/administration/admin_api/federation.md

 The following fields are returned in the JSON response body:

 - `destinations` - An array of objects, each containing information about a destination.
-  Destinations objects contain the following fields:
+  Destination objects contain the following fields:
   - `destination` - string - Name of the remote server to federate.
   - `retry_last_ts` - integer - The last time Synapse tried and failed to reach the remote server, in ms. This is `0` if no further retrying occuring.